-Attribute: Range: 736542009 Pharmaceutical dose form (dose form) Has manufactured dose form NOTE: While the allowed range for this attribute is broader, the CD-precise continuous dose from concepts should only use descendants of 736542009 Pharmaceutical dose form (dose form), excluding grouper concepts based on intended site (e.g. 740596000 Cutaneous dose form (dose form) , 385268001 Oral dose form (dose form) ) • Cardinality: 11 The attribute value should represent the manufactured dose form Notes: There are known inconsistencies with respect to the use of "injection" or "infusion"; the need for content in the International Release to be consistent and predictable is recognized.
+Attribute: Has manufactured dose form Range: 736542009 Pharmaceutical dose form (dose form) NOTE: While the allowed range for this attribute is broader, the CD-precise continuous dose from concepts should only use descendants of 736542009 Pharmaceutical dose form (dose form), excluding grouper concepts based on intended site (e.g. 740596000 Cutaneous dose form (dose form) , 385268001 Oral dose form (dose form) ) Cardinality: 11 The attribute value should represent the manufactured dose form Notes: There are known inconsistencies with respect to the use of "injection" or "infusion"; the need for content in the International Release to be consistent and predictable is recognized.
 Further refinements will be made in a future release based on feedback from active users of the content and concept model at a future date.
 Concepts with dose form of drops will be modeled in the International Release with general Pharmaceutical dose form concepts (e.g. 385018001 Conventional release oral drops (dose form) ).
 More specific Pharmaceutical dose form concepts (e.g. 385019009 Conventional release solution for oral drops (dose form) ) will be available for use to model content in national extensions.
-Powder for oral suspension, solution, etc. may be modeled using concentration strength and the administrable dose form (e.g. 1145409004 Product containing precisely amoxicillin 25 milligram/1 milliliter and clavulanic acid (as clavulanate potassium) 6.25 milligram/1 milliliter conventional release oral suspension (clinical drug) ) Attribute: Count of base of active ingredient (attribute) Concrete Type: IntegerRange: &gt;#0Cardinality: 11 Relationship group One relationship group containing one instance of each of the following attributes is required for each precise active ingredient.
+Powder for oral suspension, solution, etc. may be modeled using concentration strength and the administrable dose form (e.g. 1145409004 Product containing precisely amoxicillin 25 milligram/1 milliliter and clavulanic acid (as clavulanate potassium) 6.25 milligram/1 milliliter conventional release oral suspension (clinical drug) ) Concrete Type: Integer Count of base of active ingredient (attribute) Concrete Type: IntegerRange: &gt;#0Cardinality: 11 Relationship group One relationship group containing one instance of each of the following attributes is required for each precise active ingredient.

 Has precise active ingredient Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or combined substances Cardinality: 11 per relationship group Notes: The PAI cannot be modeled as a substance hydrate or solvate unless the BoSS is expressed as a hydrate or solvate.
-Has basis of strength substance Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or combined substances Cardinality: 11 per relationship group

-Has concentration strength numerator value Concrete Type: Decimal Range: >#0 Cardinality: 11 per relationship group Expression of product strength in metric units is preferred.
-To avoid semantically equivalent concepts, product strength for metric units are normalized as follows: Use milligram if value is &lt;1000; if ≥ then convert to gram Use microgram if value is &lt;1000; if ≥ then convert to milligram Use nanogram if value is &lt;1000; if ≥ then convert to microgram Use picogram if value is &lt;1000; if ≥ then convert to nanogram To avoid semantically equivalent concepts, product strength for units are normalized as follows: Use million unit if value is ≥1000000 unit The following units are not allowed unless specifically noted as an exception: • 408165007 Mega u (qualifier value) Repeating decimals are rounded to three decimal places (with 5 and above rounded up and 4 and below rounded down); for example: 769539009 833.333 (qualifier value) 769538001 666.667 (qualifier value) 769339008 104.167 (qualifier value) Has concentration strength numerator unit Range: 767524001 Unit of measure (qualifier value) - descendants only Cardinality: 11 per relationship group Has concentration strength denominator value Concrete Type: Decimal Range: &gt;#0 Cardinality: 11 per relationship group For this pattern the attribute value must be 38112003 1 (qualifier value) Exceptions: none identified Note: the denominator strength value is required for concepts in the International Release even though the value = 1 because including denominators for only some concepts negatively affects the classification results.
-Has concentration strength denominator unit Range: 767524001 Unit of measure (qualifier value) - descendants only Cardinality: 11 per relationship group For Clinical drug concepts with liquid dose form, the denominator unit should be 258773002 Milliliter (qualifier value) .
-For Clinical drug concepts with semi-solid dose form, the denominator unit should be 258682000 gram (qualifier value) for weight/weight concentration and 258773002 Milliliter (qualifier value) for weight/volume concentration.
+Concepts containing pancreatic enzymes will be modeled based on the discrete enzymes; because of variability between real clinical drugs, synonyms representing a total amount in a particular product will not be included in the International Release.
+Has basis of strength substance Range: 105590001 Substance (substance) - descendants only, excluding concepts representing structural groupers, dispositions, or combined substances Cardinality: 11 per relationship group Has concentration strength numerator value Concrete Type: Decimal Range: &gt;#0 Cardinality: 11 per relationship group Expression of product strength in metric units is preferred.
+To avoid semantically equivalent concepts, product strength for metric units are normalized as follows: Use milligram if value is &lt;1000; if ≥ then convert to gram Use microgram if value is &lt;1000; if ≥ then convert to milligram Use nanogram if value is &lt;1000; if ≥ then convert to microgram Use picogram if value is &lt;1000; if ≥ then convert to nanogram To avoid semantically equivalent concepts, product strength for units are normalized as follows: Use million unit if value is ≥1000000 unit The following units are not allowed unless specifically noted as an exception: 408165007 Mega u (qualifier value) Repeating decimals are rounded to three decimal places (with 5 and above rounded up and 4 and below rounded down).
+Has concentration strength numerator unit Range: 767524001 Unit of measure (qualifier value) - descendants only Cardinality: 11 per relationship group Has concentration strength denominator value Concrete Type: Decimal Range: &gt;#0 Cardinality: 11 per relationship group For this pattern the attribute value must be 38112003 1 (qualifier value) Exceptions: none identified Note: the denominator strength value is required for concepts in the International Release even though the value = 1 because including denominators for only some concepts negatively affects the classification results.